8 Minute Read

 This article extends the arguments I made in Deep Nutrition to show how Keys and his allies misled doctors and hid the results of their own studies that would have proved them wrong.

 Keys’ First Tactic was to Blind Doctors With Science

-In the Time magazine article Keys is paraphrased as stating “Americans eat too much fat.
-With meat, milk, butter and ice cream, the calorie-heavy U.S. diet is 40% fat, and most of that is saturated fat—the insidious kind…that increases blood cholesterol, damages arteries, and leads to coronary disease.”
+In the 1961 Time magazine article celebrating Keys, he is quoted as warning us that “Americans eat too much fat.
+With meat, milk, butter, and ice cream, the calorie-heavy U.S. diet is 40% fat, and most of that is saturated fat—the insidious kind…that increases blood cholesterol, damages arteries, and leads to coronary disease.”

-Recently, thanks to authors of blockbuster books like Good Calories, Bad Calories, The Big Fat Surprise, and The Primal Blueprint, the reading public has come a long way in our understanding of the health harms of trans fat, and the lack of harm from natural saturated fat.
-This information has trickled down to influence the thinking of some doctors as well, and a few have lifted their restriction on butter and eggs.
+Fortunately, blockbuster books like Good Calories, Bad Calories, The Big Fat Surprise, and The Primal Blueprint, as well as my own books, have gone a long way towards informing the reading public on the health harms of hydrogenated vegetable oils, and the lack of harm from natural saturated fat.
+This information has trickled down to influence the thinking of some doctors as well, and a few have lifted their restrictions on butter and eggs.

 But Keys did more than fool physicians into believing eating butter and eggs would kill us.

 Keys also convinced doctors in the AHA to accept funding from companies selling vegetable oil-based shortening.

 Keys was a major fundraiser for the American Heart Association and a close associate of their medical leadership, most notably Paul Dudley White, who famously treated President Eisenhauer after his first of several heart attacks.
 Dr. White was not initially in step with Keys about the idea that saturated fat causes heart attacks, but soon after they met he changed his opinion.
 That flip-flop was perhaps an outgrowth of the need for corporate sponsorships for the American Heart Association, which Dr. White directed for several years.